shawn111/wyrcan/README.md

 You can use the following kernel cmdline arguments to control Wyrcan:

-  * `wyrcan.img=IMG` - Specifies which container will be booted.
+  * `wyr.img=IMG` - Specifies which container will be booted.
 IMG should be a container name in the usual format.
 For example:

     ```
-    wyrcan.img=registry.gitlab.com/wyrcan/debian:latest
+    wyr.img=registry.gitlab.com/wyrcan/debian:latest
     ```

-  * `wyrcan.arg=ARG` - Passes the specified cmdline arguments to the container's kernel.
+  * `wyr.arg=ARG` - Passes the specified cmdline arguments to the container's kernel.
 This argument may be specified multiple times and may be quoted to include spaces.
 The arguments passed within will be ignored by the Wyrcan kernel.
 For example, the following is valid:

     ```
-    wyrcan.arg="quiet log-buf-len=1M" wyrcan.arg=print-fatal-signals=1
+    wyr.arg="quiet log-buf-len=1M" wyr.arg=print-fatal-signals=1
     ```

     The container's kernel will receive the following cmdline: